Research Centres & Facilities

 ORGANIZED RESEARCH UNITS

-The Lassonde School of Engineering is home to 2 organized research units (ORUs).
+The Lassonde School of Engineering is home to four organized research units (ORUs) and leads three additional York-based ORUs.
+Lassonde also has several research centres and facilities.
 At York University, ORUs have a strong history of collaborative, innovative and interdisciplinary research.
 These ORUs provide a home for research development beyond the traditional academic units.
 Steeped in York’s tradition of collegial interdisciplinarity, ORUs serve as synergistic hubs for participatory research programs that bring together expertise from across disciplines.

 Centre for Research in Earth and Space Science